 You could end up being lucky and last for more than a week, but do you want to take the chance?
 If it rain falls from the sky, and you’re in a desperate survival situation, you won’t think twice about licking up that rainwater.

 Truth is, you can drink rain water.
 But, how safe is it?
 Wouldn’t it be nice if you could store rainwater ahead of time for future emergencies?

 Potential Contaminants in Rain Water

-If you live around factories or nuclear power plants, it might not be wise to drink the water straight from the sky.
-Factories can pollute the air enough to cause “acid rain” which would be unhealthy to drink.
+If you live near factories, nuclear power plants, or high air pollution, it might not be wise to drink the water straight from the sky.
+Factories can pollute the air enough to cause “acid rain” which make it unhealthy to drink.

-Even volcanoes nearby could emit particles into the rain that would make it somewhat unsafe to drink long-term.
+Even volcanoes nearby could emit particles into the rain that would make it drinking rainwater somewhat unsafe long-term.
 If contaminated with bacteria, parasites, or viruses, you could end up very sick, so it’s not always safe to drink even when your environment seems safe.

 Some contaminants can be removed by properly filtering that rainwater through a coffee filter or t-shirt, but this won’t filter out bacteria.

 Carry a LifeStraw with you if you are bugging out and want to use rainwater or river water while you are on the move.
-It can remove 99.9999% of waterborne bacteria and 99.9% of waterborne parasites.
+Water filtered through the straw can remove 99.9999% of waterborne bacteria and 99.9% of waterborne parasites.